openbiox/awosome-bioinformatics/README.md

 - [islandviewer](http://www.pathogenomics.sfu.ca/islandviewer): an integrated interface for computational identification and visualization of genomic islands
 - [appris](http://apprisws.bioinfo.cnio.es): a system that deploys a range of computational methods to provide annotations of alternative splice isoforms and identify principal isoforms for vertebrate species
 - [rbpdb](http://rbpdb.ccbr.utoronto.ca): a collection of RNA-binding proteins linked to a curated database of published observations of RNA binding
+- [type2diabetesgenetics](http://www.type2diabetesgenetics.org/home/portalHome): providing data and tools to promote understanding and treatment of type 2 diabetes and its complications

 ##### Clinical Annotation